Eagles fans booed Santa decades ago. Why won’t that story go away?

 Those would certainly be unexpected.
 But that’s exactly what the city needs.

-This article was written by Lee Procida, our Lead Content Strategist.
-It’s part of our Inside Story series, an occasional, in-depth look at the hidden marketing insights behind historical and current events.
-Read more in this series.
+This article is part of our Inside Story series, an occasional, in-depth look at the hidden marketing insights behind historical and current events.
+It was written by Lee Procida, our Lead Content Strategist.